 The worm snake is completely fossorial and doesn’t need to be above the ground unless the rain has flooded the worm tunnels it travels through while hunting worms and other invertebrates.
 We’re not sure if this counts as camouflage, but they’re cool little snakes.

 3. California Kingsnake (Lampropeltis californiae)

-California kingsnakes exhibit a wide range of different patterns and colors in the wild.
+In the wild, California kingsnakes exhibit a wide range of different patterns and colors.
 Typically, they have dark and light alternating patterns ranging from black and white to brown and cream.
 However, some wild California kingsnakes have stripes that run the length of their body.

 These snakes are popular pets, but in the wild, they’re considered excellent rattlesnake control.
 These nonvenomous constrictors are active hunters, and their pattern helps them hide among the rocks, plants, and leaf litter of their homes.
 If you know what you’re looking for, they’re not too difficult to spot.
 Otherwise, you’ll probably walk by several without ever seeing one.